Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this document

 MacTEX

-for Apple Macs running OS X. MacTEX includes the TEXshop editor.
+for Apple Macintosh OS X. MacTEX includes the TEXshop editor.

-There was also a selection of commercial distributions you could buy, as described in § 5 above, and while they are no longer available for sale, many are still in widespread use: they all process LATEX identically, but there are some differences in size, speed, packaging, installation, support, and extra software provided.
+There was for many years also a selection of commercial distributions you could buy, as described in § 5 above, and while they are no longer available for sale, many are still in use: they all processed LATEX identically, but there were some differences in size, speed, packaging, installation, support, and extra software provided.